Surgery for Skin Cancer

 Skin Cancer Surgery Options

-Cryosurgery is the process of using an instrument to spray liquid nitrogen onto the skin to freeze and destroy tissue.
-This technique can be used on malignant and benign tissue.
-Over the course of approximately 30 days, the tissue forms a scab and falls off, taking cancerous cells with it.
-The procedure is typically used in cases of skin cancer that are isolated to a small area.
+Cryosurgery is the process of spraying liquid nitrogen onto the skin to freeze and destroy tissue.
+This technique can be used on malignant and benign skin lesions.
+Over the course of approximately 14 days, the tissue forms a scab and falls off, taking cancerous cells with it.
+The procedure is typically used in cases of pre-cancerous lesions or skin cancer that is isolated to a small area.

 Cryosurgery is less invasive than other surgical options and therefore results in a shorter recovery time as well as minimal pain and bleeding.
 Since the cancer is treated at the surface level, microscopic cancer spread may not be detected.
 However, additional cancer treatments can be used in conjunction with this treatment option.